gordonmurray/gordonmurray.github.io/_posts/2022-11-27-vector-s3-and-singlestore-for-searching-logs.md

 My plans to make a super fast, low cost logging solution are on hold for now.
 I think the next best step is to look in to ways to have logs stored in parquet format ( or better ) from the outset rather than converting using something like Lambdas as that will add some latency and cost to the overall process.

-There is an [https://github.com/vectordotdev/vector/issues/1374](open PR with Vector.dev to support the Parquet format) which could be excellent if it goes ahead.
+There is an [open PR](https://github.com/vectordotdev/vector/issues/1374) with Vector.dev to support the Parquet format which could be excellent if it goes ahead.